Website for complete beginners

 I highly recommend you have a look at the explanation given by Nick Strayer.
 He writes in plain language about some of the steps that I do not repeat here.

-1. Create your repository at GitHub.
+at GitHub.

-1. You want to next clone that repository and have it delivered to your local machine.
-To clone a repository is another way of saying copy/pasting the contents of that reposity on your computer.
+a repository is another way of saying copy/pasting the contents of that reposity on your computer.
 It is copy/paste in the sense of taking content from one place and depositing somewhere else.
 It is cloning however, because you’ll have the identical content both on your local machine and the GitHub repository.

 cd /Users/adrianstanciu/GitHub/ !replace this with your path